Top-hat transform: Example

-Assume we are only interested in small blobs on the image and we want to remove the larger bright objects.
+Assume that the user is only interested in small blobs on the image and wants to remove the larger bright objects.
 In this case, the white top-hat transform can remove larger bright objects and retain small blobs by selecting the size of the structuring element that is between removed objects and objects of interest.
 The radius of six largest bright objects are approximately 50 to 100 pixels whereas the radius of objects of interest are around 2 to 4 pixels.
 In addition, the objects of interest are circular shapes so we choose a disk shaped structuring element with radius 5.
 However, selecting different shapes and sizes for the structuring element result in different images depending on whether objects fit in the structuring element or not.

-The other example is that you have an image under nonuniform illumination and you want to extract objects separately from background.
+The other example is an image under nonuniform illumination, where the user wants to extract objects separately from background.
 The common method for image segmentation is to threshold the input image based on intensity value.
 However, if the image is under nonuniform lighting, it is possible that segmentation errors might present themselves since some objects in darker area have close intensity values as background intensity values and would not be extracted by only utilizing threshold method.
 In this case, before Otsu's method is applied to input image, white top-hat transform should be implemented to correct nonuniform lighting condition and make obvious contrast between background and objects.
 Therefore, the objects can be extracted entirely from background without segmentation errors.
 The threshold values are 0.5216 and 0.2 and normalized to $[0,1]$ for original image and applied white top-hat transform respectively.